arirusso/audio-playback/README.md

 # Audio Playback

-Play audio files at the command line or using Ruby
+A gem for playing audio files with Ruby or at the command line

+Under the hood, the portaudio and libsndfile libraries are used, enabling the gem to be cross-platform on any systems where these libraries are available

 ## Installation

 These packages must be installed first:

-* portaudio
+* portaudio (link)
-* libsndfile
+* libsndfile (link)

+Both are available in many OS package managers.
+For other OSes as well as those who wish to compile themselves, follow the links above for more information

-Install the gem using
+Install the gem itself using

     gem install audio-playback